 How to Factory Reset the Amazon Echo Dot

-If your Amazon Echo Dot devices start behaving weirdly, don’t worry.
+If your Amazon Echo Dot devices start behaving weirdly, do not worry.
 You have nothing to fear.
 A simple factory reset will bring the Echo Dot back to its former glory.
 Doing so, however, may not be all that straightforward.

-To give you a helping hand, here’s how to perform the factory reset on your Amazon Echo Dot device.
+To give you a helping hand, here is how to perform the factory reset on your Amazon Echo Dot device.

 Deregister the Echo Dot Using the Alexa App

 The entire Echo Dot interface is the Alexa app.
 This app is installed on your phone/tablet device and is used to issue commands and navigate the device.
 The most straightforward way to factory reset your Amazon Echo Dot would be to run the Alexa app on your phone/tablet.
 Then, go to Devices, followed by Echo & Alexa entry.